alekcz/magma/README.md

 ## Usage

-All magma functions have multiple arities for convenience and to be CI/CD friendly.
+All (except one) `magma` functions have multiple arities for convenience and to be CI/CD friendly.

 Whenever the `project-id` is omitted as an argument `magma` uses the `project-id` in the Google Credentials.
 `magma` uses [alekcz/google-credentials](https://github.com/alekcz/google-credentials) to load Google Credentials from the `GOOGLE_APPLICATION_CREDENTIALS`